Transaction_Attributes Table

 Important

-To add the Transaction_Attributes table
+To add the Transaction Attributes table

-3. Name the table “Transaction_Attributes”.
+2. Name the table “Transaction_Attributes” (with underscores).

-6. Click Next.
+6. Click Save.

 Column reference

-The Transaction_Attributes table contains the following columns:
+The Transaction Attributes table contains the following columns:

-Column Name
+Column name

 Data type